jarvismayur/-Hackerrank-Problem-Solving-Python/Python/README.md

 result = text.istitle()
 print(result)  # Output: False
 ## sWAP cASE
-Definition: The sWAP cASE problem involves converting all uppercase letters in a string to lowercase and all lowercase letters to uppercase.
+**Definition**: The sWAP cASE problem involves converting all uppercase letters in a string to lowercase and all lowercase letters to uppercase.
 This transformation should be applied to each character in the string.

 Problem Statement
 Given a string, swap the case of each letter.
 That is, convert all uppercase letters to lowercase and all lowercase letters to uppercase.